HeyBatlle1/Safety-Companion.com/README.md

 ## 🤝 Contributing

-This is an enterprise safety management platform designed for construction and industrial environments.
+This is a professional safety management platform designed for construction and industrial environments.
 The codebase prioritizes:

 - **Type Safety** - Full TypeScript coverage across frontend and backend
 - **Performance** - Optimized for large-scale deployments with strategic indexing
-- **Security** - Enterprise-grade data protection with RLS policies
+- **Security** - Professional-grade data protection with RLS policies
 - **Accessibility** - WCAG compliant interface design for all users
 - **Mobile-First** - Touch-optimized interface for field operations

 ## 📋 License

-Proprietary enterprise software.
+Proprietary professional software.
 Contact for licensing information.

 ## 🆘 Support